React Props and React State — A Complete Guide (2026)

 Conclusion

 Props and state are the cornerstones of React development.
-By combining them with React hooks, the Context API, and React 18 concurrent features, you'll build applications that are both performant and scalable.
+By combining them with React hooks, the Context API, and React 19 features like Actions and the use API, you'll build applications that are both performant and scalable.

 Mastering these React fundamentals prepares you for advanced patterns—including React Server Components, global state management with Zustand or Redux, and React performance optimization techniques.

-Whether you're building a Next.js application, a Create React App project, or a Vite React setup, these concepts remain essential.
+Whether you're building a Next.js application, a Vite React project, a Remix app, or any other modern React setup, these concepts remain essential.
+(Note: Create React App was officially deprecated by the React team on February 14, 20254 — for new projects, reach for Vite, Next.js, Remix, or Parcel instead.)
 Keep practicing with real projects and stay updated with the evolving React ecosystem.